widrs/labelview/README.md

 ## sqlite output

-to get a [sqlite][sqlite] dump of the labels, simply provide the `--save-to-db` flag with a file name or path and the sqlite file at that path will be created or reused. a table named `label_records` will be created with the values of the label records and the timestamp that the records were received from the service. if there are already label records in the table from another export, more exports will just add more labels.
+to get a [sqlite][sqlite] dump of the labels, simply provide the `--save-to-db` flag with a file name or path and the sqlite file at that path will be created or reused. a table named `label_records` will be created with the values of the labelrecords and the timestamp that the records were received from the service. if there are already label records in the table from another export, more exports will just add more labels.

 [sqlite]: https://sqlite.org/